Fuco1/achievements-mode/README.md

 ```

 When you come up with a fun achievement for other users, please implement it and send a pull request!
 The more achievements we have, the more fun this will be!
 Contributing an achievement is also an achievement!

+Achievements are defined in file `achievements-list.el`, so don't peek in or you can ruin yourself the fun!
+However, if you want to contribute, you should place the code there.
+You can also check the code to get inspiration if you don't know how to write the handlers.